 - 3/4 cup Long Grain Rice washed under running water

 - 1/2 cup pine nuts toasted

 - 1/2 cup Sultanas

 - 1 packet Phyllo Pastry

 - 1 pinch ground cinnamon

 - Chicken.
 In a large saucepan put 8 cups water with chicken, onion, carrot, bay, parsley, pepper and bring to the boil.
 Simmer 1 hour, uncovered.
 Remove from heat and allow chicken to cool in water.
 Remove chicken from stock and take meat from bones, then chop roughly.
 Set meat aside, moisten with ¼ cup stock.
 Return the bones to the saucepan and simmer until liquid reduced by half.
 Strain and reserve, overnight if possible so the fat can be removed the next day.

-- Pie filling.
-In a saucepan, put 2 ½ cups chicken stock, pine nuts, sultanas and bring to the boil.
-Add the rice, reduce the heat and cook, covered until rice absorbs all the water and is cooked, about 15 minutes.
-Remove from heat and let stand.
-Toss through the meat and season to taste.
-Add the eggs and spices and stir through.
-Season to taste once again.
+- Pour 2 1/2 cups chicken stock, a pinch of salt, the pinenuts and the raisins into a saucepan.
+Bring to the boil.
+Add the rice, reduce the heat to low and cook, uncovered, until the rice absorbs all the water and is cooked, 15 minutes.
+Remove from the heat and allow to stand 10 mins.

 - Preheat the oven to 350°F (180°C).